popey/popey.com-blog/content/post/2021/02/spotty-connection.md

 I'll likely automate these builds.
 They're Rust, so they take a while to run on any platform.
 I want to make sure the snap is kept up to date with the upstream development as much as possible.
 It's really great to see someone working on a native way to access Spotify on the GNOME desktop.
 So I'm really happy to help shine a light on this application.

 Grab a copy for your desktop, laptop or Raspberry Pi at the link below.
+It's only 6MB!

 {{< rawhtml >}}
 <iframe src="https://snapcraft.io/spot/embedded?button=black&channels=true&summary=true&screenshot=true" frameborder="0" width="100%" height="640px" style="border: 1px solid #CCC; border-radius: 2px;"></iframe>